 Every housing market downturn is unique but there are consistent themes across them all.
 Therefore, it is useful to understand what happened during previous downturns when trying to assess the risks to the current housing market and what might happen in the event of a new downturn (as we are almost certainly experiencing right now).
 This analysis is based on updated research originally prepared for Shelter in 2017.

-There are several other occasions when real house price growth turned negative but these have not been included in the analysis as total real house price falls never exceeded 2.5%.
-More recently, the Nationwide index also reports house prices have fallen 5% in real terms since Q3 2016.
-The fall is not quite as big as reported by the ONS index (-2% since Q3 2017).
-This difference in scale and timing may reflect the slowdown in London and the south rather than a national downturn given the potential for bias towards these markets in the Nationwide index.
-Therefore it is not (yet) included in this analysis.
+There are several other occasions when real house price growth turned negative but these have not been included in the analysis as total real house price falls never exceeded 5%.
+In the years prior to the pandemic, the Nationwide index reports house prices fell 5% in real terms (from Q3 2016 to Q4 2019).
+However, the fall is not quite as big as the one reported by the ONS index (-3% peak to trough).
+This difference may reflect the slowdown in London and the south rather than a national downturn given the potential for bias towards these markets in the Nationwide index.
+Therefore it is not included in this analysis.

 The first two housing market downturns investigated in this analysis are unique in that although there were falls in real house prices, nominal prices continued to rise.
 The 1973-77 downturn followed a 2.5-year boom period where real prices rose by 63%.
 The downturn then resulted in real price falls of 30% over 14 quarters while nominal prices rose by 30%.
 Real prices began to rise again in late 1977 but prices never quite reached their previous peak before the next downturn hit.